 Example of map with arrow and circle icons

 Methods of Analysis, Sources of Data, and Data Accuracy

-Contrasting geologic features and landforms of the physiographic provinces of Georgia (see map on p.
-7 and table on p.
-8–9) affect the quantity and quality of groundwater throughout the State.
+Contrasting geologic features and landforms of the physiographic provinces of Georgia (see map above) affect the quantity and quality of groundwater throughout the State.
 The surficial aquifer system is present in each of the five physiographic provinces in Georgia.
 In the Coastal Plain Province, the surficial aquifer system consists of layered sand, clay, and in some places limestone.
 The surficial aquifer system typically is under water-table (unconfined) conditions and provides water for domestic and livestock use.
 The surficial aquifer system is semiconfined to confined locally in the coastal area.
 In the Piedmont, Blue Ridge, and Valley and Ridge Provinces, the surficial aquifer system consists of soil, saprolite, stream alluvium, colluvium, and other surficial deposits.

 The most productive aquifers in Georgia are in the Coastal Plain Province in the southern half of the State.
 The Coastal Plain is underlain by alternating layers of sand, clay, dolomite, and limestone that dip and thicken to the southeast.
 Coastal Plain aquifers generally are confined, except near their northern limits where the aquifers crop out or are near land surface.
 Aquifers in the Coastal Plain include the surficial aquifer system, Brunswick aquifer system, Floridan aquifer system, Gordon aquifer, Claiborne aquifer, Clayton aquifer, and Cretaceous aquifer system.